The complete guide to Stripe Connect for marketplace founders

 Here's what you actually have to deal with:

-- Country restrictions - Stripe Connect is available in 46+ countries, but rules vary by region
+• Country restrictions - Stripe Connect is available to platforms in 40+ countries, but rules vary by region

 Stripe gives you the tools - but YOU have to build the system around it.
 The onboarding UI, the payout logic, the error handling, the seller dashboard - that's all on you.